MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-to-salesforce.md

 The Sales Manager dashboard and underlying report focus on a typical sales challenge: providing a total sales analysis over a certain period.

-Using the dashboard, we're going see how to
+Using the dashboard to look at the sample data, we're going see how to
 * Understand how much we can generate from the total open opportunities that a Sales company has.
 * Identify which areas we should focus on in the total sales life cycle.
 * Spot loopholes we should look into.